voxpupuli/puppet-nfs/REFERENCE.md

 Data type: `Optional[Stdlib::Absolutepath]`

-String.
-It defines the location of the file with the nfs settings.
+It defines the location of the file with the NFS settings.

 Default value: `$nfs::params::defaults_file`